 THE DISMISSAL Presider Go in peace to love and serve the Lord.
 Alleluia, alleluia.
 People We go in the name of Christ.
 Alleluia, alleluia.
 Thank you for worshipping with us this afternoon.
 Service music printed from The Hymnal ©1982, and from Lift Every Voice and Sing II, An African American Hymnal © 1993 Church Pension Fund.
 Used by permission.
 Additional licensing from OneLicense.net #A-705504.
-We would like to thank everyone who helped with this morning's coffee hour.
-Please note that dates are open to host (part/all) coffee hour on April 14, 21, and 28.
+We would like to thank Eric Beam and Mary Johns for hosting this morning's coffee hour.
+Please note that May 5, 12, and 26 are available to host (part/all) coffee hour.
 To sign up, please scan the QR code below or contact Jamie Chambers: jamielynnchambers@hotmail.com or call/text at 832-370-7155 if you need assistance.
 Thank you